 One downside that really hurts CBS is that since watching the dreadful NBC broadcast, I know what floats and balloons are being missed when they cut to commercials.
 They missed the Sesame Street one, the Diary of a Wimpy kid balloon, the Hello Kitty balloon.
 It’s too bad they couldn’t plan out these breaks better.
 But that’s what happens when ‘M’ signs an exclusive deal with another network.
 They want to make it as difficult as possible for CBS to provide coverage to viewers.

-But even with the lack of cooperation, CBS is still winning here.
+But even with the lack of cooperation with Macy’s, CBS is still winning here.
 Just one interview with a Victoria Secrets model during this is shocking!
 NBC should be ashamed of themselves.
 And I’m only an hour into this!